jwang104-UCSC/shoot/README.md

 # Shoot

-I grabbed a copy of my school project so I can mess with it even after the class.
+I grabbed a copy of my school project so I can mess with it even after the class is over.

+I also renamed it because the old name was dumb.

+I plan on replacing the assets as well eventually.

 # Installation